ceciliawong15/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

-> > xargs is used to perform an operation on a long list of file names which were produced by "grep" commands. for example:
+> > xargs is used to perform an operation on a long list of file names which were produced by "find" or "grep" commands. for example:
 > > find . -name "*.txt" | xargs grep "file"
-> > this command will find all files in your directory who's name ends with .txt and then do a further filter on files containing the string "file"
+> > this command will find all files in your directory who's name ends with .txt and then do a further filter on files whose CONTENTS (not filename) contain the string "file".

 ---